alican90/sea3d/README.md

 SEA3D GP 1.0
 --
 SEA3D GP or SEA3D Game Player is an improvement from SEA3D Player with support for **Poonya Script** compiled by SEA3D Studio.
-Here you find several libraries to facilitate game development all integrated with SEA3D Studio.
+Here you find several libraries to facilitate the game development all integrated with SEA3D Studio.

 **Join now** http://sea3d.poonya.com/gp/